-- The cost of production supplies (lumber, metal, fabric, etc.), equipment maintenance/replacement and services have increased dramatically, at the same time budgets have been reduced. - The closing of local/regional businesses that provided important supplies has meant that needed purchases must be made further afield (requiring buying trips to major metropolitan areas; higher shipping and handling costs, etc.). - Royalties for shows has increased over the last seven years, particularly for musicals, which cost as much as \$1,000 per performance.
+- The cost of production supplies (lumber, metal, fabric, etc.), equipment maintenance/replacement and services have increased dramatically. - The closing of local/regional businesses that provided important supplies has meant that needed purchases must be made further afield (requiring buying trips to major metropolitan areas; higher shipping and handling costs, etc.). - Royalties for shows has increased over the last seven years, particularly for musicals, which cost as much as \$1,000 per performance.
 This has resulted in a difficult situation for us.
-Since musicals earn much more box office revenue than non-musicals, we have been scheduling two musicals a year, but as royalties increase the cost of producing musicals has become more of a strain on our limited production budgets.
-In addition, as an austerity measure Theatre Arts reduced our season by one show for the last three years (and will continue this reduction for 2015-2016), but by necessity increased the performances of our musicals to offset lost revenue.
+Since musicals earn much more box office revenue than non-musicals, we have been scheduling two musicals a year but as royalties increase the cost of producing musicals has become more of a strain on our limited production budgets.
+In addition, as an austerity measure Theatre Arts reduced our season by one show for the last four years (and will continue this reduction for 2016-2017), but by necessity increased the performances of our musicals to offset lost revenue.
 Every additional performance requires an additional royalties payment.
 (For spring 2016 Theatre Arts elected to produce a royalty-free Shakespeare play instead of an expensive musical.
 We will save on royalties but Box Office revenue will suffer.)